 2. Take a leisurely stroll from Bondi to Coogee

 If you’ve just gotten off of a long haul flight, then it’s time to stretch your legs and enjoy the breathtaking Bondi to Coogee Coastal Walk .
 This walk follows a 6 km path that wraps around the coast at the edge of Sydney’s Eastern Suburbs, which will have you taking in the views and exploring the rockpools, beaches and parks you will pass on your trip.
 Once you get to Coogee, take a stroll down the main road and pick one of the cosy cafes to grab a coffee or some breakfast.

 3. See a show at the Opera House

 Manly is a suburb in North Sydney that embraces the importance of work-and-life balance, with beaches among their business district.
-Do yourself a favour and catch the 30-minute ferry from Circular Quay to Manly Wharf.
-Not only will you get to experience all that Manly has to offer, but on your journey across the harbor, you will get outstanding views of the Opera House, the Harbour Bridge and Kirribilli House.
+Do yourself a favor and catch the 30-minute ferry from Circular Quay to Manly Wharf.
+Not only will you get to experience all that Manly has to offer, but on your journey across the harbor, you will get outstanding views of the Opera House, the Harbor Bridge, and Kirribilli House.
 For a full schedule of shows and ticket costs at the Sydney Opera House, click here.